fosscell/gitworkshop/gitman.md

 	git rm myfile
-		Stop tracking "myfile", remove it from the repository's directory and stage "myfile" removal git rm --cached myfile
+		Stop tracking "myfile", remove it from the repository's directory and stage "myfile" removal

+	git rm --cached myfile
 		Stop tracking "myfile" and stage "myfile" removal from the repository

-mv - To move a file
+mv - Rename a file

 	Example:

 	git mv myfile1 myfile2
-		Move "myfile1" to "myfile2", remove "myfile1" from repository's directory and start tracking "myfile2"
+		Stage the renaming of myfile1 to myfile2

 log - To print commit history in reverse chronological order